ehrpg/qstar/docs/character.md

 > Might represents the character's physical strength and resilience.

 The damage of some weapons is derived from might.
+Also improves a character's toughness.

 #### Speed